Yuen Wah: Career

 Known for his agility and acrobatic skills, Yuen Wah began his film career working as Bruce Lee's stunt double in the films Fist of Fury (1972) and Enter the Dragon (1973).
-He also made his acting debut in Fist of Fury, as a Japanese who asks Bruce Lee's character to crawl like a dog and is soundly beaten for it.
+He also made his acting debut in Fist of Fury, as a Japanese man who asks Bruce Lee's character to crawl like a dog and is soundly beaten for it.
 He began to receive a number of roles in Shaw Brothers films.

 Yuen's versatility, his lean, wiry frame and later, his distinctive moustache often saw him cast as the villain in most films.
 During the 1980s, he worked on several films with former classmates Jackie Chan, Sammo Hung and Yuen Biao, both in an action director / stunt co-ordinator capacity, and in acting roles as villainous characters.
 The films included Mr. Vampire (1985), My Lucky Stars (1985), Millionaire's Express (1986), Eastern Condors (1986), and Dragons Forever (1988).

 During the 1990s, whilst still appearing in a number of films, Yuen began to focus on television series roles for TVB.
 In 1996, he starred as a Taoist priest fighting jiangshi vampires in the series The Night Journey.
 His comical and endearingly scrooge-like image earned him popularity on the Hong Kong television circuit.
 Since then, he has appeared in over 20 different television series.

-In 2004, Yuen was cast as The Landlord in Stephen Chow's comedy film Kung Fu Hustle.
+In 2004, Yuen was cast as the Landlord in Stephen Chow's comedy film Kung Fu Hustle.
 During the 2005 Hong Kong Film Awards, his colleagues took the opportunity to award him with the award for Best Supporting Actor.

 Yuen made his debut in an English language film in Aiming High in 1998.
 He appeared in another English language production, the 2008 Baz Luhrmann period film Australia, alongside Nicole Kidman and Hugh Jackman.
 He played a supporting role in the 2021 Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings.

 Yuen Wah has starred in more than 60 films and worked on over 160.
 In the early 1970s, Yuen worked as a stuntman and extra, later progressing to stunt coordinator / action director roles, as well as full-fledged acting parts.

 During the 1980s he made a number of appearances, primarily as villainous characters in the films of his former-China Drama Academy friends, Sammo Hung, Jackie Chan and Yuen Biao.

 From the mid-1990s, Yuen embarked on a television career in Hong Kong.
 To date, he has appeared in 23 different series for broadcaster TVB.
 He also appeared in a show for Taiwanese channel CTS – a remake of the film A Chinese Ghost Story titled Eternity: A Chinese Ghost Story.

-Yuen is credited with over 180 films as an actor and over 40 films as a martial arts director.
+Yuen is credited as an actor in over 180 films and as a martial arts director for over 40 films.